lwjohnst86/analyzing-cohorts-course/chapter4.md

 ---

-## Basic characteristics of cohorts
+## Present the basic characteristics of the cohort

 ```yaml
 type: NormalExercise